AnthonyMarzan/SeleniumNunitProject/README.md

 # BuggyCarRating-POM

-This repo contains the bug report as well as the automation scripts for the buggy cars application
+This repo contains the bug report as well as the automation scripts for the buggy cars website https://buggy.justtestit.org

 ## Prerequisites